How we began

 WA Police Force personnel and NHW volunteers delivered a series of structured activities and programs to reduce home burglaries such as shopping centre information stalls, door knocks, newsletter development and distribution, and regular meetings.

-Today we talk of Neighbourhood Watch in terms of being a philosophy that is simply neighbours looking out for each other.
+Today we talk of Neighbourhood Watch in terms of being a philosophy that is simply neighbours looking out for neighbours.

 Neighbourhood Watch today

-With the introduction of the internet and how people use this platform to share and source information, communities are no longer restructured to geographical locations and crime has taken on new forms.
+With the introduction of the internet and how people share and source information, communities are no longer structured to geographical locations and crime has taken on new forms.
 To ensure we remain relevant our focus has shifted from a “membership” model to a “philosophy”.
 The entire community should be involved in Neighbourhood Watch.
 It merely involves supporting the philosophy of being a good neighbour by looking out for each other.